• HOME

 Shortly after that date in 1066 William the Conqueror invaded England and set up the feudal system.

-In 1731 an English astronomer located and recorded the nebula.
-Charles Messier independently located it in 1758.
 In the early twentieth century, the analysis of early photographs of the nebula taken several years apart revealed that it was expanding.

 Tracing the expansion back revealed that the nebula must have become visible on Earth about 900 years before.
 Historical records revealed that a new star bright enough to be seen in the daytime had been recorded in the same part of the sky by Chinese astronomers on 4 July 1054, and probably also by Japanese observers.